Tax Planning in St. Charles, MO

 • If Married, Filing Jointly or Separately —

-More than 9 out of 10 married couples file jointly.
-It's the only way to qualify for certain tax credits and reductions.
-However, if both spouses have a high income, filing separately may reduce their combined tax liability.
-If one spouse received considerable medical care in a given year, it may be preferable to file separately to meet the 7.5% limit for unreimbursed medical expenses.
+The IRS reports that roughly 95% of married couples file jointly.
+It's the only way to get certain tax credits and reductions.
+However, if both spouses have considerable earnings, filing separately may reduce their combined tax liability.
+If one spouse has a lot of medical expenses, it may be preferable to file separately to meet the 7.5% threshold for medical deductions.

 • Veterans' organizations

-If you save money in a Donor-Advised Fund, you can get a tax reduction by putting money into it now, while still being able to wait to decide how the funds will get distributed in the future.
+If you open a Donor-Advised Fund, you can deduct a bulk amount now, while still being able to wait to decide how the funds will get distributed in the future.

-If you are over 70½, you can make what's referred to as a qualified charitable distribution by transferring up to $100,000 a year from a traditional IRA directly to a charity tax-free.
+If you are at least 70½ years of age, you can make what's known as a qualified charitable distribution by transferring no more than $100,000 a year from a traditional IRA directly to a charity tax-free.
 If you are 72 or older, that transfer counts as your required minimum distribution.

 Tax Planning for St. Charles, MO Business Owners

 Offering your employees retirement plans, such as 401(k)s, 403(b)s, and other defined contribution plans is a great way to reduce your tax liability.
-The "SECURE" Act of 2019 changed rules for creating and maintaining retirement plans for both small and large employers, so it's recommended to consult a financial advisor in St. Charles, MO about how they may apply to your business.
+The "SECURE" Act of 2019 changed rules for creating and maintaining retirement plans for both small and large employers, so it's recommended to speak to a financial advisor in St. Charles, MO about how those changes affect your tax planning.

 • Consider Other Benefits For Your Employees —

-Increasing your employees' wages can lead to higher taxes for you.
-Ask your employees if they would be willing to accept fringe benefits as part of their compensation, instead of just rewarding them with a higher paycheck.
-Examples that could help reduce your tax liability are medical insurance, group life insurance, childcare assistance, transportation reimbursement, meals, family or medical leave, or continuing education reimbursement.
+Increasing your employees' wages can result in higher taxes for you.
+Ask your employees if they would be open to fringe benefits rather than just rewarding them with a raise.
+Examples that could help reduce your tax liability are medical insurance, group life insurance, help with childcare costs, transportation reimbursement, meals, family or medical leave, or continuing education reimbursement.

-Your kids can work for you tax-free on income up to $12,000, and you can help them begin to save in a vehicle like a ROTH IRA.
-You can double how much you're allowed to put into retirement plans if your spouse work for the business.
+Children can work for you tax-free on income up to $12,000, and you can help them begin to save in a vehicle such as a ROTH IRA.
+If your spouse works in the business, you can double your retirement plan contributions.

 • Buy a Company Vehicle —